 “And why all this foolerie?”
 I called.
 “Because the old Earl had a maggot in his brains that bred more maggots for company.”

-Oh, that did make my hearers prick their ears.
+That made my hearers prick their ears.

 Then I offered embellishments.
 I spake very large about maggots.
 I told how I saw them wriggle from the old Earl’s nose and ears and drop onto the floor, where they turned into a host of little devils that flew away with his soul.